seulgi2213/Profile/README.md

 - **Making the Fact Table**

-The **fact table**, `Spills_Fact`, was created first to store the core metrics about each spill incident, providing the foundation for analysis.
+  - The fact table, **Spills_Fact**, was created first to store the core metrics about each spill incident, providing the foundation for analysis.
   - **Columns**:
     - Foreign keys that would later link to `Date_Dim`, `Location_Dim`, `Cause_Dim`, and `Material_Dim`.
     - Metrics like `IncidentID`, `QuantitySpilled`, and `QuantityRecovered`.